Rauf Orbay: World War I

 During World War I, he was an officer of the Special Organization, undertaking operations in Iran and Mesopotamia.
 Returning to Istanbul from Kirkuk he was appointed Chief of the Naval Staff, where he led Ottoman marine forces during the Gallipoli campaign.
 In 1917, he visited German Emperor Wilhelm II together with Naval Minister Cemal Pasha.
 He represented the Ottoman Empire as the Naval Forces delegate at the Brest-Litovsk Peace Conference.
 Rauf Orbay also played a role in saving Mustafa Kemal (Atatürk) from a near court-martial during a feud with Cemal and Enver Pasha.

 With the fall of the Talat Pasha government Orbay was made Minister of the Navy in Ahmet Izzet Pasha's cabinet.
 He led delegation that signed the Armistice of Mudros which ended the Ottoman Empire's participation in World War I. After a correspondence with his counterpart: Admiral Somerset Arthur Gough-Calthorpe, he claimed he had assurances that no Allied soldiers would be entering Istanbul or Adana, and that there would be no occupation of Ottoman territory.

 The independence of our state, the rights of our sultanate have been preserved in their entirety.
 This is not an armistice concluded between victor and vanquished; rather it is more a situation in which two equal powers, both desiring to end a state of war, cease hostilities.

-On November 13 Allied soldiers landed in Istanbul to begin a partial occupation of the city, as well as take advantage of Article VII to occupy more parts of the Ottoman Empire.
+On November 13 Allied soldiers landed in Constantinople to begin a partial occupation of the city, as well as take advantage of Article VII to occupy more parts of the Ottoman Empire.